Empire of China (1915–1916): Prelude and formation

-On 12 December, Yuan, supported by his son Yuan Keding, declared the Empire of China with himself as the "Great Emperor of the Chinese Empire" (中華帝國大皇帝 (Zhōnghuá Dìguó Dà Huángdì)), taking the era name Hongxian (洪憲 (Hóngxiàn), "Promote the Constitution").
+On 12 December, Yuan, supported by his son Yuan Keding, declared the Empire of China with himself as the "Great Emperor of the Chinese Empire" (中華帝國大皇帝 (Zhōnghuá Dìguó Dà Huángdì)), taking the era name Hongxian (洪憲 (Hóngxiàn), "Promote the constitution").
 However, Yuan, now known as the Hongxian Emperor, delayed the accession rites until 1 January 1916.
 He had Manchu clothes removed from culture and had Han clothes revived but had put some changes to it.
 He wore new Han clothes to attend a dress rehearsal, but it was sabotaged by his Korean concubine.

-Soon after, the Hongxian Emperor started handing out titles of peerage to his closest relatives and friends, as well as those whom he thought he could buy with titles.

-The Aisin Gioro family of the Qing dynasty, then living in the Forbidden City, "approved" of Yuan's accession as emperor, and even proposed a "royal marriage" of Yuan's daughter to Puyi, the last Qing monarch.
+The Aisin Gioro family of the Qing dynasty, then living in the Forbidden City, were officially reported as "approving" of Yuan's accession as emperor, and even as proposing a "royal marriage" of Yuan's daughter to the former Qing Emperor Puyi.

-Backlash
+Reaction

 The year 1916 was to be "Hongxian Year 1" (洪憲元年) rather than "Republic Year 5" (民國五年), but the Hongxian Emperor was opposed by not only the revolutionaries, but far more importantly by his subordinate military commanders, who believed that Yuan's assumption of the monarchy would allow him to rule without depending on the support of the military.

 Province after province rebelled after his inauguration, starting with Yunnan, led by the emperor's governor Cai E and general Tang Jiyao and Jiangxi, led by governor Li Liejun.
-The revolters formed the National Protection Army (護國軍) and thus began the National Protection War.
+The rebels formed the National Protection Army (護國軍) and thus began the National Protection War.
 This was followed by other provinces declaring independence from the Empire.
 The emperor's Beiyang generals, whose soldiers had not received pay once from the imperial government, did not put up an aggressive campaign against the National Protection Army and the Beiyang Army suffered numerous defeats despite being better trained and equipped than the National Protection Army.

 Seeing the Hongxian Emperor's weakness and unpopularity, foreign powers withdrew their support (but did not choose sides in the war).
 The Empire of Japan first threatened to invade, then committed to overthrowing the Hongxian Emperor and recognised both sides of the conflict to be "in a state of war" and allowed Japanese citizens to help the Republicans.
 Faced with universal opposition, the emperor repeatedly delayed the accession rites to appease his foes.
 Funding for the ceremony was cut on 1 March.
 Yuan deliberated abandoning the monarchy with Liang Shiyi on 17 March and abandoned it on 22 March.
-The "Hongxian" year was abolished on 23 March and the Republic was restored.
+The "Hongxian" year was abolished on 23 March and the Republic of China was restored.
 Yuan reigned a total of 83 days.

-After President Yuan's death on 6 June, Vice President Li Yuanhong assumed the presidency, and appointed Beiyang general Duan Qirui as his Premier and restored the National Assembly and the provisional Constitution.
+After Yuan's death on 6 June, Vice President Li Yuanhong assumed the presidency, and appointed Beiyang general Duan Qirui as his Premier and restored the National Assembly and the provisional Constitution.
 However, the central authority of the Beijing government was significantly weakened and the demise of Yuan's Empire plunged China into a period of warlordism.

+Economy

+The government revenue of the Empire of China was around 1 million dollars per month.